Health In The Bay – AILMENTS – Structural

 Poor posture occurs when your spine is positioned in unnatural positions, in which the curves are emphasised and this results in the joints, muscles and vertebrae being in stressful positions.
 This often results from certain muscles tightening up or shortening while others lengthen and become weak which often occurs as a result of one’s daily activities.
 There are different factors which can impact on posture and they include occupational activities including poor ergonomic work stations: biomechanical factors such as force and repetition, poor core strength: as well as stress.
 Poor posture can includes: rounded shoulders; potbelly; bent knees when standing or walking; head that either leans forward or backward; sway back or hunch back.
 This can lead to headache, back pain, body aches and pains, muscle fatigue, respiratory issues, poor digestion and tension by putting pressure on your spine.

-Chiropractic is an effective and gentle way to improve the alignment of the spine and other joints, which can decrease muscle tightness and improve biomechanics..
+Chiropractic can be an effective way to improve the alignment of the spine and other joints, which can decrease muscle tightness and improve biomechanics.

 Dowager’s Hump is a hump or enlarged prominence due to the spiny contour at the base of the neck, ie level with the shoulders.
 This is usually associated with forward rounding at the base of the neck, hyperextension of the middle neck region, loss of the natural spinal curve in the neck, and forward head posture.
 The main cause is poor posture.
 Another common cause is osteoporosis, especially in postmenopausal women, which can result in a compression fracture, where the front of the vertebra compresses down and creates a wedge shaped vertebra.

 There are a number of things that can influence posture, which are important to address to improve a Dowager’s hump.
-Chiropractic is very effective in improving your spinal alignment and reducing muscle spasm.
+Chiropractic can be effective in improving your spinal alignment and reducing muscle spasm.
 This improves your posture, and makes it easier to consciously stand and sit with better posture.
-Massage therapy is also effective in helping your posture by releasing tight muscles allowing you to hold your body in a better position.
+Massage therapy can also be effective in helping your posture by releasing tight muscles allowing you to hold your body in a better position.

 Nerves extend from the spinal cord and the brain to all parts of the body, relaying important messages.
 A pinched nerve occurs when there is pressure on the nerve, which can irritate or damage the nerve, usually resulting in pain and sometimes a tingling sensation.
 If it is severe there can be a loss of sensation altogether, with muscle weakness and possibly wasting.
 Nerve compression often occurs when the nerve is pressed between tissues such as ligament, tendon and bone.